TanyaSilyutina/reading-notes/text-editors.md

 ### Having learnt the difference between text editor types - which one should you use?

-For coding purposes, it is best to use whether code-specific editor type (like Visual Studio Code, Sublime Text, or Atom) or an IDE tool like Visual Studio or IntelliJ IDEA.
+For coding purposes, it is best to use whether code-specific editor type (like Visual Studio Code, Sublime Text, or Atom) or an IDE tool (like Visual Studio or IntelliJ IDEA).
 These types of code-editors will help you with code-completion, extenstions, syntax highlighting, and a wide variety of themes.